 - Palliative surgery.
 Palliative surgical procedures are designed with the goal of relieving pain and symptoms for patients with late-stage mesothelioma who are ineligible for potentially curative surgery.
 However, in some cases, early-stage patients can also benefit from palliative treatment.

 Your doctor determines your surgery eligibility when you’re diagnosed with mesothelioma.

 If you’ve already been diagnosed, it’s important to get a second opinion to make sure you’re aware of all possible treatment options—including surgery.

 Pleural Mesothelioma Surgery

-To perform an EPP, a surgeon removes the entire lung affected by mesothelioma.
-He or she also removes the lining of the chest wall, parts of the diaphragm, and the lining of the heart.
-The surgeon replaces parts removed from the diaphragm and lining of the heart with Gore-Tex, a breathable fabric membrane.
+To perform an EPP, surgeons remove the entire lung affected by the tumors, and depending on the specific case, may also opt to remove some of the surrounding lymph nodes, the lining of the chest wall, parts of the diaphragm, and the lining of the heart.
+They then replace the removed parts from the diaphragm and lining of the heart with a breathable fabric membrane.

-The EPP is most effective for patients with stage 1 or stage 2 mesothelioma.
-At these stages, it’s possible for surgeons to remove most of the cancerous tissue.
-This because the tumors are limited to the lining of one lung and haven't spread too far.
+The EPP is most effective for patients with stage 1 or stage 2 mesothelioma since, at these stages, it’s possible for surgeons to remove most of the cancerous tissue because the tumors are limited to the lining of one lung and have not spread too far.

 Mesothelioma cell type also determines how effective an EPP will be.
 Patients diagnosed with an epithelioid cell type have a better chance at an improved prognosis.
-A recent study showed that patients with epithelioid mesothelioma had higher 2 and 5 year survival rates than those with sarcomatoid and biphasic mesothelioma.
+In fact, a recent study showed that patients with epithelioid mesothelioma had higher 2- and 5-year survival rates than those with sarcomatoid and biphasic mesothelioma.

 Eligibility and Recovery